 When adding the cake mixture into the tin, you should always use the right size according to what’s asked for the recipe.
 If not, the dimensions of the cake will be off.
 If filling the mix to the brim of the tin, it will overflow.
 Don’t add too much or too little of cake mix to the wrong tin.

 Like what I mentioned above, I don’t recommend you to add too much cupcake mix into the case.
 Not only will it end up overflowing, but it will also be very hard to clean, and the cupcakes won’t look as nice!

 Always fill the cupcake mix up to two-thirds of the case for it to have room to rise properly.

 It might seem tempting to add all your cakes to bake it at the same time.
 You probably think that it saves a lot of time in the long run.
 But actually, the baking time and your pastries will be significantly affected.
 The more pastures you add, the air circulation changes and the longer it will take for everything to cook.

-Bake your pastries one at a time and avoid adding too many baking sheets or tins.
+Bake your pastries one at a time with the best bakeware sets and avoid adding too many baking sheets or tins.

 Using the Wrong Oven Temperature

 I talked about forgetting to preheat the oven, but another mistake would be setting the oven temperature at the wrong time.
 You need to make sure that it’s at the optimum temperature when you put it in, and that it stays the same temperature before you let your baked pastries out to let it cool down.